maharmstone/btrfs/README.md

 * How do I format a partition as Btrfs?

 Use the included command line program mkbtrfs.exe.
 We can't add Btrfs to Windows' own dialog box, unfortunately, as its list of filesystems has been hardcoded.
+You can also run `format /fs:btrfs`, if you don't need to set any Btrfs-specific options.

 * I can't reformat a mounted Btrfs filesystem